FAQ

 Can Networks span multiple locations?

 Yes, you can connect instances from our locations in Falkenstein, Nuremberg and Helsinki to the same Network.
 Please note, however, that all locations within a Network have to be from the same network zone as the subnet.
-This means that a subnet in the eu-central network zone can include instances from Falkenstein, Nuremberg and / or Helsinki.
-A subnet with the us-east network zone can only include targets from Ashburn, VA.
-A subnet with the us-west network zone can only include targets from Hillsboro, OR.
 All subnets within a Network also have to be from the same network zone.
 VSwitch coupling is only possible with subnets in the eu-central network zone.

 Will you charge for this feature?
 How about traffic?